 "But I want my results now.
 I don’t have time to listen to feedback or to follow instructions.
 Heck, I barely even have time to do this lesson.
 Oh hang on a tick, I’m receiving a text… Oh look, there’s an email too"...
 Or so goes the perennial sub-text of the incessant background chatter in more and more students’ minds.

-So if students (especially adults) are becoming increasingly impatient, which in turn reduces our ability to focus, how do you spot an adult who fits this description (or tell if you are one yourself)?
+So if students (especially adults) are becoming increasingly impatient, which in turn reduces our ability to focus, how do you spot an adult who fits this description (or assess whether you are one yourself)?

-Typically, impatient adults speak extremely quickly (because they haven’t time to focus on any one sentence for too long, so they need to get the words out quickly).
+Typically, impatient adults speak extremely quickly (because they don't have the time to focus on any one sentence for too long, so they need to get the words out quickly).

 And in conversation, they dart from topic to topic like a bee moving from flower to flower, except the bee would have to be high on speed to replicate such a frenetic pattern of sub-optimal tasking, which would in turn result in the bee leaving behind most of the pollen on each flower they briefly touch upon.

-An impatient adult often has difficulty with simple setups, e.g. connecting a midi keyboard to their computer or installing software, because they are too hectic and flustered to read the instructions on the screen in front of them.
+An impatient adult often has difficulty with simple setups, e.g. connecting a MIDI keyboard to their computer or iPad, or installing software, because they are too hectic and flustered to read the instructions on the screen in front of them.

 An impatient adult will be quite likely to want to skip the earlier lessons despite being unable to play those pieces.
 As I recently explained to one such student…